SigmaEval/SigmaEval/README.md

 import asyncio
 from typing import Dict, Any

-# --- Define the BehavioralTestCase ---
+# --- Define the BehavioralTest ---
-scenario = BehavioralTestCase(
+scenario = BehavioralTest(
     title="Bot explains its capabilities",
     given="A new user who has not interacted with the bot before", when="The user asks a general question about the bot's capabilities",